-• The Company has engaged global intellectual property (IP) valuation firm Metis Partners to conduct an in-depth third-party valuation of the Company's deep bench of IP (Planting Hope Recognized for Food Technology Leadership, IP Valuation Underway).
+• The Planting Hope Company has a defined IP strategy, that includes a specific approach to development, protection, and continuous improvement to their IP assets.
+The Company has engaged global intellectual property (IP) valuation firm Metis Partners to conduct an in-depth third-party valuation of the Company's deep bench of IP (Planting Hope Recognized for Food Technology Leadership, IP Valuation Underway).

 Metis Partners' process includes identifying both an IP Score reflecting IP quality, as well as an IP valuation range.
 Depending on the strength of its IP Score, the Company could earn a coveted spot on the Metis Partners IP100 list.
 The Metis Partners IP100 is an annual ranking of companies based on a rating of their IP asset strength and track record in exploiting IP and is recognized as the leading global intellectual property league table.
-Per Metis Partners, businesses featured on the IP100 are considered to be the most effective at commercializing their IP assets.
+Per Metis Partners, businesses featured on the IP100 are the most effective at commercializing their IP assets.
 The Metis Partners IP scoring process involves an assessment of IP-specific data linked to the following IP asset classes: brands, software, patents, trade secrets, and critical databases.
-The IP100 research team uses its proprietary process to calculate an IP Score and subsequent ranking for each company.
+The IP100 research team uses its proprietary IΡ Score and process to calculate an subsequent ranking for each company.